 Another important electricity price component is your transmission fee.
 Transmission fees are assessed in order to cover the cost of transporting energy from the generation plant to the electricity distributor.
 Depending on your situation, this fee may be billed by either your energy provider or utility company.

 The duration of your contract can impact how electricity is priced for your small business.
 By opting for a longer-term energy contract, you may be able to secure a lower price than if you went with a short-term option.
 When developing your small-business energy procurement strategy, you should establish your ideal contract length, as well as make sure your energy provider offers your desired term length.

 The final component of your electricity price is line losses.
 The charge for line losses covers the energy that’s lost between the generation and distribution phases.
 Between the years 2015 and 2019, an estimated 5% of all electricity transmitted and distributed in the United States was lost.
 Natural gas losses can also occur, meaning natural gas customers are subject to line loss charges, as well.

 Breaking down your small-business energy price can help you determine exactly what you’re being charged for each month.
-You’ll be better able to identify the factors that influence your energy costs the most, and start looking for ways to limit your expenses.
+This allows you to better identify the factors that influence your energy costs the most and start looking for ways to limit your expenses.

 Following some small-business energy-saving tips can be an effective way to reduce your energy costs.
-But to maximize your savings, you may want to reconsider your business’s energy plan or switching your energy supplier.
+But to maximize your savings, you may want to consider changing your business’s energy plan or switching your energy supplier.
 There are many small-business energy solutions to explore, so be sure to shop around and compare rates until you can secure the best energy price for your business.